 In addition to the fish tacos try the flour quesadilla with a combination of Mexican cheeses ($4.50), carne asada tacos ($1.90) and their special torta sandwiches ($7.50).
 For sharing or those who are extra hungry, try their special tlayuda con carne, a large toasted tortilla covered with meats, onions, peppers, cheese and more ($11.50).

 Phoenix: 1923 E McDowell Rd, Phoenix 85006, Phone: 602-358-8830

 Chandler: 2160 N Alma School Rd, Chandler, AZ 85224, Phone: 480-590-2891

 Open: 10am-9pm Mon-Sat, 10am-4pm Sun

-Tacos Chiwas is my new favorite taco shop, located near 16th St. & McDowell Rd. in Phoenix.
-I walked in on my first visit and the owner Fernando had a smile on his face.
+Tacos Chiwas is another one of my favorite taco shops, with their original location near 16th St. & McDowell Rd. in Phoenix.
+I walked in on my first visit and the owner Armando had a smile on his face.
 He asked me my name and told me about Tacos Chiwas, his family restaurant.
 He explained that they make their own tortillas fresh and that this sets them apart from other taquerias.

-Fernando recommended their namesake taco and it remains my favorite.
+Armando recommended their namesake taco and it remains my favorite.
 The savory beef, slightly sweet ham, spicy jalapeno, gooey cheese and a little extra flavor from the hatch chillies really just brings the whole taco together.
-At $2,50 each they’re delicious and filling.
+At $2.50 each they’re delicious and filling.